stefan-niculae/.well-known/README.md

-# haskell-labs
+# Haskell Labs

-This repo has three purposes:
+This suppliment has three purposes:

 1. help me organize what to write on the whiteboard
 2. help you quickly remember previous labs